-Whatever document compliance your organisation has to follow, here are our tips and examples of how to relieve time consuming administration tasks.
+Whatever document quality and compliance procedures your organisation has to follow, here are our tips and examples of how to relieve time consuming administration tasks.

 Document tracking provides enhanced security, a more robust storage system for important information and can maintain the confidential transmission of sensitive data.

 Document tracking will help control the wealth of information flowing through the organisation.
-It will put processes in place to provide evidence that demonstrates rules have been followed, whilst protecting against any legal backlash.
+Effectively tracking documents means processes need to be put in place to provide evidence that demonstrates rules have been followed, whilst protecting against any legal backlash.

-A Document Tracking System automates the recording and the tracking of documents.
-It eliminates the need for restricted server folders that prohibit unauthorised access, and stops employees having to manually keep on top of document versions.
+A document tracking system records and tracks documents with the help of automation tools.
+It eliminates the need for restricted server folders that prohibit unauthorised access to everyone when that level of requirement is not needed, and it stops employees having to manually keep on top of document versions.
 This removes the chance for error and reduces the time employees spend working towards compliance.

 Currently if an employee saves a document locally, makes changes and then saves it back to the server, how easy is it to spot the latest version and to know what’s been changed?
 How do organisations stop two people simultaneously downloading and changing a document and adding further confusion?
 Document tracking software removes these problems.